 In 1966, he returned to Ghana to render service as a Special Commissioner to the 1969 Constitutional Commission.

-After drafting the 1969 Constitution, he was appointed Ghana’s first Electoral Commissioner and subsequently the 1969 elections.
+After drafting the 1969 Constitution, he was appointed Ghana’s first Electoral Commissioner and subsequently

 He was the Chairman of the 1979 Constituent Assembly that drafted the 1979 Constitution and was later nominated to the Supreme Court.